BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 Filename: LSTM_Stock_prediction_20170507.ipynb

-Currently not working, but all of the hyperparameter testing results are in it.
+Currently not working, but all of the reserach results are in it.

 2. Prediction with 22 previous days (Using Quandl database) (Regression)